Patilswapnil324/Patilswapnil324/README.md

 - 👋 Hi, I’m @Patilswapnil324
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning data Analytics
+- 🌱 I’m currently working as data Analyst
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on analytics & AI firms
 - 📫 How to reach me swapnilpatil3006@gmail.com

 <!---